Network capacity

 Navigation: Using PoreXpert > Calculation Operations >

-Performing a permeability calculation
+Performing a network capacity (absolute permeability) calculation

 To start a calculation, choose a wetting liquid or gas from the list.
-If what you want to model is not there, then Go home.
+If what you want to model is not there, then click Go home.
 Then on the File dropdown menu, Edit available materials.

 Permeability page